Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ### Adminer login

+Adminer is to nginx what phpmyadmin is to apache.
 If you can not enter to https://your_domain/adminer.php, you may need to download adminer.php again as described above in the Download Adminer section.

 You have to use your mysql dbAdmin and the password that you set for it.